DayneeBoiiz/NestJS-Chat-Game-API-Server/README.md

 Before you begin, ensure you have the following requirements installed:

 - Node.js and npm.
-- MongoDB or another supported database.
-- Redis for WebSocket support.
+- PostgreSQL for the database.

 ## Getting Started